marekhoeven/VANO/README.md

   6.1 Select the entire **dist**-folder inside your unzipped folder
 7. Vano is now installed locally and can be used together with [deeplinks](https://marekhoeven.github.io/deeplink/).

-**WARNING: Please save your seed somewhere safe!
+**:warning: WARNING: Please save your seed somewhere safe!
 If you uninstall/remove the extension, your imported seed is gone and has to be imported again**

 Some special commands for development: